 I understand very little of the world today.
 I was so much smarter when I was a baby-boomed tyke, and there was a whole lot less to know.
 The world was simpler, clearer, black and white.

-Now we got rainbows and diversity.
-Playlists and sampling and hip-hop and Heavens to Murgatroyd who knows what else.
+Today you got rainbows and diversity.
+Playlists and sampling and hip-hop and heavens to Murgatroyd who knows what else.
 Today if you go into an American classroom and ask them to sing the same song, they’ll look at you like you’re crazy.
 If they speak English at all.

-Every week Mrs. Weadock or Mrs. McGillicutty (okay, I’m making those names up) would hand out 30 copies of the same songbook, and we would sit upright in our 30 desks, warped and woofed, open to the same page and sing the same song.
+Every week Mrs. Weadock or Mrs. McGillicutty would hand out 30 copies of the same songbook, and we would sit upright in our 30 desks, warped and woofed, open to the same page and sing the same song.
 Without any of that newfangled harmony, just the melody line, all 30 of us.
 A good old Amircan song!
 Like the great cowboy love song ‘Red River Valley’.

 There was a prolifery such songbooks.
 I remember oh-so-well ‘The Fireside Book of Folksongs’ (Simon and Schuster, 1948), more or less my first exposure to singing.
 For some reason, I have on my shelf ‘The Golden Book of Favorite Songs’ (Hall & McCreary, 1915).
 The multi-editioned ‘The American Songbag’ is the granddad of them all, published by poet Carl Sandburg in 1927.
 He “bestowed a powerful dignity on what the ’20s called the ‘American scene’ in a book he called a ‘ragbag of stripes and streaks of color from nearly all ends of the earth … rich with the diversity of the United States.’”
 It was young Pete Seeger’s introduction to the American musical legacy.